pyth-network/pyth-gitbook/consumers/solana.md

 Pyth continuously updates its price feeds on Solana, so users do not have to relay Wormhole messages on-chain.

+## Example

+The Pyth Solana SDK includes a full [example on-chain contract](https://github.com/pyth-network/pyth-sdk-rs/tree/main/examples/sol-contract) that shows how to use Pyth price feeds.

 ## Price Feed IDs

 The price feeds available on each Solana network are listed on the following pages: